Analysis | The irony of Elise Stefanik and Texas’s lieutenant governor amplifying white replacement theory

 It’s also the case that the children and grandchildren of Hispanic immigrants are less likely to identify as Hispanic as time passes.
 Those children Patrick is fuming about may end up voting no differently than the White people in their communities.
 They may assimilate, in other words, just as Patrick’s family did.

 This is the most toxic part of all of this, really.
 The GOP could downplay concerns about how demography is shifting, recognizing, for example, that delineations such as “White” are gauzier than people assume.
-Research shows that hostility to the country’s changing composition is correlated to how those changes are presented, with the zero-sum and incomplete “there will be fewer Whites” narrative proving most triggering to White Republicans.
-Which is why Trump, Carlson, Stefanik and Patrick all find it useful in the moment.
+Research shows that hostility to the country’s changing composition is correlated to how those changes are presented, with the zero-sum and incomplete “there will be fewer Whites” narrative proving most triggering to White Republicans — which is why Trump, Carlson, Stefanik and Patrick all find it useful in the moment.

-There’s another question to be asked about where the country is headed: to what extent is this particular rhetoric baking in the sort of hostility that Patrick and Stefanik assume their party will face?
+There’s another question to be asked about where the country is headed: To what extent is this particular rhetoric baking in the sort of hostility that Patrick and Stefanik assume their party will face?
 And what’s the cost to immigrants in the meantime, as they’re treated as undesirable, invading hordes?

 With luck, their futures will look like the Patrick and Stefanik families.
 With luck, immigrants who come to the country legally will enjoy a country where they have the same opportunities as anyone.